ThrupthiAnn/ThrupthiAnn.github.io/README.md

 ### Datasets
 DGAZE Dataset [Link](http://cvit.iiit.ac.in/research/projects/cvit-projects/dgaze)
+DashGaze Dataset (currently working on)

-### Other activities
+### Teaching activities
+*	Created and taught labs in the ‘Two-week Executive Training Program on AIML’ 2023 by iHub-Data
+*	Talk on ‘Explainable AI For Faces’ at Mercedes Benz RnD India
+*	Created and taught lab on Generative Adversarial Networks for CVIT Computer Vision Summer School 2017
+*	Created and taught lab on Generative Adversarial Networks for CVIT Machine Learning Summer School 2017 and 2018
-I am involved in the 'Foundations of Modern Machine Learning" by IHub-Data and IIIT Hyderabad.
+* Curriculum and labs for 'Foundations of Modern Machine Learning" by IHub-Data and IIIT Hyderabad.
 I was involved in syllabus creation, content creation, organisation, instruction and lab mentorship.
 [Link](https://ihub-data.iiit.ac.in/mml2021/)

 ### Fun projects
 * A snake game in Matlab!
 [Link](https://github.com/ThrupthiAnn/SnakeAI)